 Chatbots enable food delivery companies to stay in touch with their consumers and respond to their inquiries in a timely way, therefore keeping loyalty, improving client relationships, and driving sales.

-Furthermore, AI and ML allow food delivery firms to better analyse numerous areas of the company, such as the influence of market trends on consumption patterns, allowing them to better understand their customers’ behaviour and provide more personalised services.
+Furthermore, AI and ML allow food delivery firms to better analyze numerous areas of the company, such as the influence of market trends on consumption patterns, allowing them to better understand their customers’ behaviour and provide more personalized services.

-Furthermore, ML enables organisations that provide online meal delivery in gathering real-time traffic data, either lowering or providing an accurate estimation of the delivery time.
+Furthermore, ML enables organizations that provide online meal delivery in gathering real-time traffic data, either lowering or providing an accurate estimation of the delivery time.

 Speech-activated shopping makes use of a natural-language voice query to search for items on a standalone device or a smartphone.

 The idea is to employ voice or speech recognition software incorporated in a device to provide audio replies to vocal requests and to do searches.

 Voice-activated purchasing is now feasible thanks to devices such as the Amazon Echo and Amazon Dot, which run voice-recognition software such as Amazon’s Alexa, which learns as it goes (using AI).